stackforge/pecan/docs/source/commands.rst

     serving on 0.0.0.0:8080, view at http://127.0.0.1:8080

-Note that the path needs to reference a valid pecan configuration file, otherwise the command will error out with a meaningful message indicating that the path is invalid (for example, if a directory is passed in).
+Note that the path needs to reference a valid pecan configuration file, otherwise the command will error out with a message indicating that the path is invalid (for example, if a directory is passed in).

-If ``PECAN_CONFIG`` is not set and no configuration is passed in, the command will error out because it will not be able to locate a configuration file.
+If :envvar:`PECAN_CONFIG` is not set and no configuration is passed in, the command will error out because it will not be able to locate a configuration file.

 Extending ``pecan`` with Custom Commands
 ----------------------------------------

 While the commands packaged with Pecan are useful, the real utility of its command line toolset lies in its extensibility.
 It's convenient to be able to write a Python script that can work "in a Pecan environment" with access to